 RUN_DAILY="true"

 When manually installing Chkrootkit from the source, you can run the tool directly without a configuration file.
-However, if you want to automate or configure the scans, you would need to create your own script or cron job to do so.
+However, if you want to automate or configure the scans, you must create your script or cron job.

 Here’s an example of how you can do it: